SinghalSonal/todos-java21-k8s/README.md

 *
 *   Java 21 JDK installed.
 *   Gradle installed (or use the Gradle wrapper).
+*   Kubernetes cluster
-*   Kubernetes cluster (example: Docker Desktop installed and running with Kubernetes enabled)
+    * example: Docker Desktop installed and running with Kubernetes enabled or kind cluster in local
 *   Tilt (mac: brew install tilt)

 ### Steps